jencnchan/ToDoListApp/README.md

 # ToDoListApp
-This app is the prework submission for the CodePath Android bootcamp.
+This app is the prework submission for the Girls in Tech and CodePath Android bootcamp.

 ## How To Use This App
 1. Enter todo items into the space at the bottom and hit "ADD".
 The entered text will be shown in the list above.